 Bus and coach

-New self-driving bus route
+New self-driving bus route to Fife

 Sit back and take in the views across the Firth of Forth on a self-driving bus!
 Launching in May 2023, you can travel between two transport exchanges across the Forth Road Bridge.